vg006/vgo/README.md

 Special thanks to,
 - the Go community, for their invaluable resources and inspiration.
+- [MelkeyDev](https://github.com/MelkeyDev), for the inspiration to build this tool.
-- [Cobra CLI](https://github.com/spf13/cobra), for creating user-friendly command-line interface.
+- [Cobra CLI](https://github.com/spf13/cobra), for helping to build command-line interface.
 - [Charm_](https://github.com/charmbracelet), for building beautiful and interactive CLI components.